Musicians who oppose Donald Trump's use of their music: Creedence Clearwater Revival

 John Fogerty, the frontman for the band Creedence Clearwater Revival, has opposed Trump's use of the band's song "Fortunate Son".
 In October 2020, Fogerty announced he was sending a cease-and-desist letter to Trump, saying that Trump "is using my words and my voice to portray a message that I do not endorse".
-Fogerty noted that it was quite the opposite - the song's lyrics were meant as a critique of how wealthy people are unfairly able to avoid the draft or pay their share of taxes.
-Later on, he openly endorsed Trump's 2020 challenger, Joe Biden by launching his own TikTok account following Trump's defiance of the cease and desist order over usage of his song, "Fortunate Son".
+Fogerty noted that it was quite the opposite—the song's lyrics were meant as a critique of how wealthy people are unfairly able to avoid the draft or pay their share of taxes.
+Later on, he openly endorsed Trump's 2020 challenger, Joe Biden, by launching his own TikTok account following Trump's defiance of the cease-and-desist order over usage of his song, "Fortunate Son".

+Earth, Wind & Fire

+Earth, Wind & Fire criticized Trump's use of their song "September" without permission at the 2016 Republican National Convention.

 Eddy Grant

 Eddy Grant issued a copyright complaint over Trump's use of his song "Electric Avenue" in a political video he tweeted.
-The video was taken down, and a lawsuit and cease and desist followed.
+The video was taken down, and a lawsuit and cease-and-desist letter followed.
+Grant's September 2020 lawsuit, filed in the U.S. District Court for the Southern District of New York, alleged copyright infringement.
+On September 13, 2024, the Court ruled that Eddy Grant and Greenheart Music Limited were entitled to summary judgment on liability.
+“The video is best described as a wholesale copying of music to accompany a political campaign ad,” the judge wrote.
+Copyrightlately noted: "With liability established, the case will now focus on determining damages."

+On November 20, 2024, the court issued an order stating that the two sides had settled the lawsuit and that the case would be discontinued.
+The order did not disclose the terms of the settlement.

 Elton John

-Elton John has opposed the use of his songs "Rocket Man" and "Tiny Dancer" at Trump political rallies in 2016.
+Elton John opposed the use of his songs "Rocket Man" and "Tiny Dancer" at Trump political rallies in 2016.
 John noted that while their political views were very different, it was not personal.
-He believed that, as a British musician, his music had no place in US politics at all, and that someone like Ted Nugent was more appropriate.
+He believed that, as a British musician, his music had no place in U.S. politics at all, and that Ted Nugent, for example, was more appropriate.

 Everlast

-Everlast, the House of Pain rapper issued a cease and desist order over Trump's use of his song, Jump Around during his campaign rallies, and he launched a profanity-laced tirade against him.
+House of Pain rapper Everlast issued a cease-and-desist letter over Trump's use of his song "Jump Around" during his campaign rallies, and launched a profanity-laced tirade against him.

+Foo Fighters

+In August 2024, the Foo Fighters objected to the use of their song "My Hero" at the rally where Trump introduced Robert Kennedy Jr. A statement from the band asserted that Trump did not ask for permission to use the track, nor would the band have granted it if it had been requested.
+The statement also mentioned that any increased royalties from its usage would be donated directly to the Kamala Harris 2024 presidential campaign.
+The Trump campaign responded by stating that it had licensed the song from BMI's Songview service.